Four reasons to buy a funeral plan

 3. Doing it your way

-By having a prepaid funeral plan, essential and important things for the day such as cars, coffins, music, flowers, charity donations and much more can be pre-arranged.
-The person who the funeral is for has the final say in what happens and those left behind don’t have to fret about the fact that they may not be getting details right for their loved one.
+By having a Prepaid Funeral Plan, essential and important things for the day such as cars, coffins, music, flowers, charity donations and much more can be pre-arranged.
+The person who the funeral is for can detail their funeral wishes so those left behind don’t have to fret about the fact that they may not be getting details right for their loved one.

 4. Less emotional strain